Victor-Mannoni/Res-IRF4_fork_VM/sphinx_source/source/technical_documentation.md

 ### Stock dynamics

 #### Initial stock
 The initial stock is used to calibrate the model and is a base for the simulation period.
-So it is an important input
+It is therefore an important input of the model.
+The data for the initial stock of 2023 comes from the SDES (Service de la Donnée et des Études Statistiques) database, more precisely the file `20241205_buildingstock_sdes2023_medium_3.csv` that gives a detailed description of the French housing stock in 2023.
+The SDES data have been recalibrated, to match the Res-IRF terminologie and to correct some inconsistencies.

+statistiques descriptives du stock 2023

-- **Number of dwellings in the initial stock for 2023**: This initial stock amounts to 30,225,456, which is the sum of the number of dwellings across the segments of the `buildingstock_sdes2023` file, adjusted.
+- **Number of dwellings in the initial stock for 2023**: This initial stock amounts to 30,225,456, which is the sum of the number of dwellings across the segments of the `20241205_buildingstock_sdes2023_medium_3.csv` file.

+- **DPE**

 #### Evolution of the Number of Dwellings
 The trajectory of the number of primary residences is provided exogenously in Res-IRF through several parameters: